rana-sylvatica/QuRB/README.md

 Useful for DIY GameCube controllers

 This repo contains KiCAD and Gerber files, BOM and CPL for PCBA, and a DXF of the board outline

+(More README to come, feel free to PR)